 Cleveland would get away from the stresses of the White House and Washington by taking fishing trips to Lock 22.
 He enjoyed fishing for bass and would stay at the Pennyfield Inn during these trips.

 The Pennyfield Inn slowly fell apart over the years and was torn down by the National Park Service in 2009.
 The lockhouse still stands and is a part of the Canal Quarters program.
 A sign outside commemorates the Pennyfield Inn.

 Theodore Roosevelt (1901-1909)

 Roosevelt is known for his love of conservation.
 He wanted to protect national forests for future generations, and many national parks are dedicated to his memory.
-He was instrumental in establishing many parks, but one of his more famous efforts involved the addition of land to Yosemite, one of our country’s most famous parks.
-He also dedicated the Grand Canyon as a National Monument in the early 1900’s, and it was later converted into a National Park.
+President Roosevelt was instrumental in establishing many parks, but one of his more famous efforts involved the addition of land to Yosemite, one of our country’s most famous parks.
+He also dedicated the Grand Canyon as a National Monument in the early 1900s, and it was later converted into a National Park.

 President H W Bush was an avid jogger and was seen running on the towpath during his time as Vice President under President Reagan.

 Bill Clinton (1993-2001)

 On Earth Day 1996, President Clinton and Vice President Al Gore helped volunteers remove brush and other debris from the Canal towpath after a flood and blizzard did significant damage to the towpath.

 In 2015 President Obama announced his Every Kid in a Park initiative issuing every 4th grader and their family’s free admission to all of America’s National Parks for a year.
 This initiative benefits many 4th graders in the surrounding areas who get to visit the C&O Canal National Historical Park fee free.